allebone/help.omni.af.mil/docs/PEX/Training.md

 Any user with access to the Training Folder can view the Proficiency Code Key.

-1. Training > Qualification > Overview > Folder Reviews 2.
-To view the Proficiency Code Key, open the Trainee’s Training Folder and click on the 623
+1. Training > Qualification > Overview > Folder Reviews

-ta2.
+2. To view the Proficiency Code Key, open the Trainee’s Training Folder and click on the 623 tab.

 3. In the Training section in the top left of the 623 tab ensure 623 Task List is selected.